 (b) in the case of a licence granted by way of the first renewal of a licence, for the period of 21 years commencing on the day on which the licence is granted or, if a later day is specified in the licence as being the day on which the licence is to come into force, on that later day; and

-(c) in the case of a licence granted by way of the renewal, other than the first renewal, of a licence, for such period, not exceeding 21 years, as the Minister determines and is specified in the licence, commencing on the day on which the licence is granted or, if a later day is specified in the licence as being the day on which the licence is to come into force, on that later day.
+(c) in the case of a licence granted by way of the second renewal of a licence — indefinitely.

+(2) Subject to this Part, a licence granted after the commencement of the Petroleum and Energy Legislation Amendment Act 2010 section 41(3) remains in force indefinitely.

 [Section 63 inserted by No. 12 of 1990 s.
-48.]
+48; amended by No. 42 of 2010 s.
+41.]

+64A.
+Termination of licence if no operations for 5 years

+(1) If —

+(a) a petroleum production licence is in force under section 63(1)(c) or (2) and the licensee has not carried on any operations for the recovery of petroleum under the licence at any time during a continuous period of at least 5 years; or

+(b) a geothermal production licence is in force under section 63(1)(c) or (2) and the licensee has not carried on any operations for the recovery of geothermal energy under the licence at any time during a continuous period of at least 5 years,

+the Minister may, by written notice served on the licensee, inform the licensee that the Minister proposes to terminate the licence after the end of the period of one month after the notice is served.

+(2) At any time after the end of the period of one month after the notice referred to in subsection (1) is served on the licensee, the Minister may, by written notice served on the licensee, terminate the licence.

+(3) In working out —

+(a) for the purposes of subsection (1)(a) the duration of the period in which no operations for the recovery of petroleum were carried on under a petroleum production licence; or

+(b) for the purposes of subsection (1)(b) the duration of the period in which no operations for the recovery of geothermal energy were carried on under a geothermal production licence,

+any period in which no such operations were carried on because of circumstances beyond the licensee’s control is to be disregarded.

+[Section 64A inserted by No. 42 of 2010 s.
+42.]

 64. Application for renewal of licence

-(1) A licensee may, from time to time, make an application to the Minister for the renewal of the licence.
+(1) A licensee under a licence to which section 63(1)(a) or (b) applies may, from time to time, make an application to the Minister for the renewal of the licence.

 (2) An application for the renewal of the licence —

-(a) shall be in accordance with an approved form; and
+[(a) deleted]

 (b) subject to subsection (3), shall be made in an approved manner not less than 6 months before the day on which the licence ceases to be in force; and

 (c) shall be accompanied by particulars of the proposals of the licensee for work and expenditure in respect of the licence area; and